 - strings.
 See the documentation for more information.

-This feature is important because allows to use sorted sets as a generic index.
-For example, if you want to index elements by a 128-bit unsigned integer argument, all you need to do is to add elements into a sorted set with the same score (for example 0) but with an 8 bytes prefix consisting of the 128 bit number in big endian.
-Since numbers in big endian, when ordered lexicographically (in raw bytes order) are actually ordered numerically as well, you can ask for ranges in the 128 bit space, and get the elements value discarding the prefix.
+This feature is important because it allows us to use sorted sets as a generic index.
+For example, if you want to index elements by a 128-bit unsigned integer argument, all you need to do is to add elements into a sorted set with the same score (for example 0) but with an 8 byte prefix consisting of the 128 bit number in big endian.
+Since numbers in big endian, when ordered lexicographically (in raw bytes order) are actually ordered numerically as well, you can ask for ranges in the 128 bit space, and get the element's value discarding the prefix.

 If you want to see the feature in the context of a more serious demo, check the Redis autocomplete demo.